suryamr2002/suryamr2002/README.md

 Hello, I'm Suryamr2002 👋
 I am a passionate learner and enthusiast in the field of Artificial Intelligence and Machine Learning.
 Currently, I am pursuing a B.Tech degree in Artificial Intelligence and Data Science.
-I am also working towards developing my skills in Software Development Engineering.
+I am also working towards developing my skills in Software Development Engineering. <br>

-Interests 🌟
+Interests 🌟 <br>
-I am primarily interested in the following areas:
+I am primarily interested in the following areas: <br>

 Artificial Intelligence
 Machine Learning
 Deep Learning
 Natural Language Processing
-Computer Vision
+Computer Vision <br>
 Collaboration 💻
 I am always eager to collaborate with developers globally and contribute to exciting projects.
 If you have any ideas or projects that you think I might be interested in, please do not hesitate to reach out.